Edamattom: Demographics

 In Edamattom, there is a large population density as in other towns that play are headquarters of a gram panchayat (Meenachil Gram panchayatpanchayat) in India.
 As this village is located on the banks of the Meenachil River, it is built on fertile alluvial soils in which considerably good vegetation of rubber trees (Hevea brasiliensis) are found.
 There are also trees of the species Alstonia scholaris.
-Like any other village in Kerela, Edamatton is subject to heavy rainfall which supports the growth of these rubber trees.
+Like any other village in Kerala, Edamatton is subject to heavy rainfall which supports the growth of these rubber trees.
 Unlike many other villages of Kerala which are dominated by fishing, Edamattom, which is dominated by agriculture and local government.